VKCOM/kphp/docs/kphp-language/php-extensions/ffi.md

 | `ffi_cdata<$scope, T*>` | `T*` | Alloc-free. |

 > (*) Only for function arguments, but not struct/union fields write.

+For int, float and bool it's also possible to use a nullable type.
+`?int` can be used as any compatible C numeric type (int8_t, etc.) with null being interpreted as 0.
+For bool types, false is used for null values.

 When a `c2php` can happen: